auto8-app/devops-builds/Readme.md

 </p>

 ### About Auto8 DevOps

-Auto8 DevOps is a robust solution dedicated to streamlining and automating DevOps workflows, primarily tailored for seamless integration with Custom or Laravel Forge hosts.

-Our mission is to simplify complex processes and enhance productivity by automating tedious tasks associated with server management, software installation, backups, database operations, and many more.
+Auto8 DevOps is a robust solution dedicated to streamlining and automating DevOps workflows.
+Our mission is to simplify complex processes and enhance productivity by automating tedious tasks associated with server management, software installation, backups, and database operations.

 <p align="center">
 <img src="app.png">